devsoft112/stock-quote-php-symfony/README.md

-# Stock Quote API
+# XM-Stock Quote

-This project is a PHP application built with Symfony 6.1.12 that provides an endpoint to receive stock quotes for a given company symbol within a specified date range, and sends the historical data as a CSV attachment to the provided email.
+This project provides an endpoint to receive stock quotes for a given company symbol within a specified date range, and sends the historical data as a CSV attachment to the provided email.

 ## Features